cjadeveloper/jupyter-base/README.md

 # Jupyter Docker Base Stack with compatibility for SQL Server

-This image provides an abstract Jupyter Docker Stack base for Python developers with SQL Server compatibility on Linux.
+This is an abstract base image of Jupyter Docker Stack for Python developers with support for SQL Server on Linux.

 ## Dockerfile